5 Tips to Building a Better Social Media Presence

 3. Consistency in posting

-According to Michelle from Virtual Hand, “Being visible is the key to being found.
+Michelle from Virtual Hand says, “Being visible is the key to being found.
 Being visible ensures you are seen.”
-One post a day on most platforms is ok (LinkedIn, Facebook, and Instagram); however, Twitter is far more (nearer the 10 marks).
+One post daily on most platforms is ok (LinkedIn, Facebook, and Instagram); however, Twitter is far more (nearer the ten marks).
 This is down to the speed at which these platforms and individual feeds move.

 4. Engagement

 This is how we are seen more!
 Creating that engagement with our posts means others will see it on their feeds (contacts of your contacts).
 That doesn’t mean using ‘clickbait’ words or images of puppies all the time – however cute they are.
-It’s about creating valuable content that your audience will like, share and comment on.
-The platforms ‘algorithms’ work from this initial engagement, so the earlier, the better.
-If they can see the content is attracting engagement, it will show it more in people’s feeds.
+It’s about creating valuable content your audience likes, shares, and comments on.
+The platforms ‘algorithms work from this initial engagement, so the earlier, the better.
+If they see the content attracting attention, it will show it more in people’s feeds.
 The circle of engagement!

 5. Variety of content